Anomaly and

 ground temperature) refers to the temperature of different soil depths between

-5 and 20 cm from the ground surface[1],
+5 cm and 20 cm from the ground surface[1], which is one of the important

-which is one of the important indicators reflecting the physical properties of
+indicators reflecting the physical properties of soil and has an important

-soil and has an important impact on crop growth, urban construction, and
+impact on crop growth, urban construction, and geothermal resource development

-geothermal resource development and utilization.
-With the intensification of
+and utilization.
+With the intensification of global warming and human

-IPCC Fifth Assessment Report (AR5) stated that the global average surface temperature
+(AR5) stated that the global average surface temperature increased by 0.85 ??C

-increased by 0.85 °C between 1880 and 2012[3,4] and
+between 1880 and 2012[3,4] and that the increase in global

-that the increase in global surface temperatures will inevitably lead to
+surface temperatures will inevitably lead to changes in soil temperatures.

-changes in soil temperatures.
-Therefore, many scholars have studied regional
+Therefore, many scholars have studied regional shallow ground temperature

-perspectives, indicating that shallow ground temperature variations in
+shallow ground temperature variations in different regions have regional

-different regions have regional differences and increasing trends[5–11].
+differences and increasing trends[5?C11].

 At present, there are

-coordinated development of agricultural production, urbanization, and
+coordinated development of agricultural production, urbanization, and ecological

-under the background of climate warming for the assessment of the agricultural
+the background of climate warming for the assessment of the agricultural

 development and climate change, the rational use of climate resources, and the

-ecological civilization construction in Xi’an.
+ecological civilization construction in Xi??an region.

 Due to the short